andrei1058/docs/docs/BedWarsProxy/features/arena-selector.md

 | `/bw gui <group>` | Will open a gui containing all arenas from the given group. |

 :::tip
-If you are using ChestCommands for exaple, you can add a new item with one of the above commands.
+If you are using ChestCommands for example, you can add a new item with one of the above commands.
 :::

 :::caution Note